Brat Pack (comics): Plot

 The residents of Slumburg, Pennsylvania are venting about their dislike for Chippy, the pink leather-clad sidekick of the gay superhero Midnight Mink.
 Dr. Blasphemy challenges the host of a local radio program to hold a call-in radio poll: if a majority votes for Chippy and his fellow superhero sidekicks to die, then Dr. Blasphemy will carry out the will of the people and murder them.
 Most of the general public call in to vote for the murder of the sidekicks.

 Meanwhile, Chippy talks with a local priest about the cruelty of the heroes that he and his friends work for.
 Leaving the confessional chamber, a young altar boy named Cody notices the teen hero leave and realizes that his priest knows the heroes.

 That evening, a sudden explosion kills three of the sidekicks and horribly disfigures Chippy.
 Horribly maimed, Chippy goes into hiding.

 The four heroes whose sidekicks were killed, known collectively as Black October, have licensed their images to various corporations for profit; however, their contracts state that they must have teen sidekicks.
 They order Father Dunn to find replacement sidekicks.
 Cody offers himself as the new Chippy.

 As the series progress, the four heroes systematically break their young charges mentally and physically.
 By the end, all four teen heroes are irrevocably broken mentally, just like their predecessors.
 Meanwhile, Cody finds himself repeatedly visiting Father Dunn.
 He reveals that all three of his fellow sidekicks hate and despise him.
 He further states that he has become disaffected with the life of a hero.

 Dr. Blasphemy reveals that the kids are pawns of corporate America: they require the psychopathic heroes have teen sidekicks to make them appear wholesome to the masses.
 Blasphemy then reveals that the superheroes murdered their sidekicks' parents so they would not have to split the money from the merchandise deals.
 In one document, Chippy discovers a clause stating that when the sidekicks come of legal age, the heroes must start splitting the proceeds from their merchandise/media deals with their sidekicks.
 Chippy realizes that the superheroes were responsible for the bomb blast that killed their original sidekicks, all of whom were on the verge of turning 18.
 However, before they can do anything, a bomb is dropped on the church from a plane flown by Black October.

 Father Dunn hangs himself in the bell tower.
 Suddenly, the electrical storm reaches its peak as long-lost superhero True-Man returns and murders his former friends by trapping them under the church bell which he melts on top of them.
+It is revealed that Dr. Blasphemy is King Rad's butler.
 The final shot shows the church in ruins as the radio declares a state of emergency and tells everyone to stay indoors until the lightning storm is over.